navytux/pygolang/README.rst

 ---------------------------------

-The following additional packages and utilities are also provided to close gaps between Python and Go environments:
+The following additional packages and utilities are also provided to close gaps between Python/Cython and Go environments:

 .. contents::
    :local: